frictionlessdata/livemark/README.md

 > This software is in the early stages and not well-tested

-Share data insight in Markdown with interactive tables, charts, and more.
+Write and publish Markdown documents with interactive tables, chartes, and more.

 ## Purpose